vshouse-crew/vshouse-public/README.md

 haxelib set hxCodec 2.5.1
 ```

-The reason why some errors may occur is that VS House was built using older versions of [Haxe](https://haxe.org/) libraries, download them and you should be fine (the commands listed above will work only if you downloaded those libraries before).
-The new update will probably use the new version of Psych Engine, so the new libraries can be found [here](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Libraries-versions).
+The reason why some errors may occur is that VS House was built using older versions of [Haxe](https://haxe.org/) libraries, download them and you should be fine (the commands listed above will work only if you downloaded those libraries before). ~~The new update will probably use the new version of Psych Engine, so the new libraries can be found [here](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Libraries-versions).
-(the update will never release btw the mod is dead)
+(the update will never release btw the mod is dead)~~ nvm we're doing something much cooler :3

 # Friday Night Funkin' - Psych Engine